jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **minor** is defined in section HC 35(3) (Beneficiary income of minors) for the purposes of that section and sections HC 36, HC 37, LE 4, and LF 2 (which relate to beneficiary minors)
   - **mismatch amount** is defined in section FH 15(1) (Definitions)
   - **mismatch situation** is defined in section FH 15(1) (Definitions)
+  - **mixed-age female breeding animals** is defined in section FP 23(8) (Livestock destroyed because of emergency events) for the purposes of that section
   - **mixed-ownership enterprise** means an entity specified in schedule 36, part B (Government enterprises)
   - **money** ,—
     (a) in section GB 48 (Defined terms for sections GB 45 and GB 46), in the financial arrangements rules, and in the definition of security payment, includes—